Travel: U.S. Departure and Re-entry

 - Then, bring your current I-20 or DS-2019 to ISSS for immediate signature at the front desk.

-- Normal processing time is at least 2 days.
+- Normal processing time is 3-5 business days.

 - Forgot your Immigration Form: If you arrive back in the U.S. without your I-20 or DS-2019, you will not be allowed immediate entry.
 You will go to secondary inspection (a waiting area for further questioning that can take several hours), or possibly refused entry to the U.S.

-- Questions or Concerns: Please see your international advisor if you have questions or concerns before traveling.
-Normal processing time is 2 days, except in emergency cases.
+- Questions or Concerns: Please contact your international advisor if you have questions or concerns before traveling.

 Canadians must carry a valid passport, I-20 or DS-2019 and a NEXUS card (if applicable) to enter the U.S. If you do not show your I-20 or DS-2019, you will be admitted as a tourist in the B Visa category, which does not allow study in the U.S. .